Proposition 129: Establish position of Veterinary Professional Associates, explained

 The proposition would set up a new state license for this intermediate position in the veterinary field.
 The state’s Board of Veterinary Medicine would pass rules around the specific qualifications and testing required.

 Colorado State University is already in the process of setting up a master’s in veterinary clinical care program.
-It plans to graduate the first class of VPAs in 2027.
+It plans to graduate the first class of VPAs in 2027, regardless of whether the initiative passes.

 The measure sets up a nationally recognized VPA credentialing organization to credential VPAs once they pass a national exam.